nus-cs2113-AY2324S1/ip/docs/README.md

 ### `list` - Lists all tasks

-Lists all tasks including their type (todo, deadline, event), their task description and whether they have been completed.
+Lists all tasks in the task list.

 Example of usage: